Frequently Asked Questions Related to Research Room Reopenings

 - The number of people in each research room will be limited.

 - Those who are sick or do not feel well must stay home.

 - NARA will implement safe social distancing through stanchions, physical barriers, floor markings, one-way paths, and directional guidance.
 Chairs will be removed and workspaces will be blocked to promote physical distancing between researchers.

 - Researchers should wash their hands thoroughly before entering and after exiting research rooms and regularly throughout their visit to the facility.
 Hand sanitizer will be readily available outside of the research rooms.
 Personal hand sanitizer will not be allowed in research rooms.
-(Please note: Researchers and NARA employees must always wash their hands with soap and water after applying hand sanitizer and before handling records.)

 - Contact tracing: If a researcher or NARA employee experiences COVID-19 symptoms while in a NARA research room or later reports symptoms, a diagnosis, or a close contact with a person who tested positive for COVID-19, NARA will use contact information collected during the researcher registration process to notify other researchers of a potential exposure.